 Sports might be the most recognizable form of recreation in the world, and it is much different than many other forms of recreation.
-Think about it, most outdoor activities that people enjoy doing are not team sports nor are they televised around the world.
+Check this, most outdoor activities that people enjoy doing are not team sports nor are they televised around the world.
 Most of the time, competition comes from within, not from an outside source, and achievement is also self-realized.
 So why do we love sports so much as a culture?

 The answer is that there is something biologically associated with tribalism and our team beating your team.
 There has always been an idea where a group of humans think that they are superior to other groups in every way, and this manifests itself in sports.
 Since we no longer have events that involve killing each other for sport, we use sports as a (mostly) nonviolent way to show that we are better than the other team or group of humans.